eitanoid/toml-resume/README.md

     ...
     BoldFont=calibri-bold.ttf,
     ItalicFont=calibri-italic.ttf,
-    BoldItalicFont=calibri-bold-italic.ttf]{calibri-regular.ttf}
+    BoldItalicFont=calibri-bold-italic.ttf]{calibri-regular.ttf} % each being the path to the corresponding font file in the Overleaf project.
 ```
-that is, a path to your font files on the Overleaf project, and what to use for each text style.

 4. In the settings menu, change the rendering engine from 'PDFLaTeX' to 'XeLaTeX' or 'LuaLaTeX'.